jackshiels/PlantMonitor/README.md

 - Telegraf, for capturing MQTT data
 - Grafana, for presenting the data on a dashboard

 InfluxDB should be set up with a Telegraf data connector that can interpret the MQTT data.
-This data should be transported into a bucket entitles 'mqtt-data'.
+This data should be transported into a bucket entitled 'mqtt-data'.
 Environment variables should ideally be written into the`/etc/profile/.profile` document to ensure that Telegraf knows the address of the InfluxDB host, its token, and the organisation name wherein the bucket is located.

 Grafana should then be configured to grab data from the `mqtt-data` bucket.
 From here, a dashboard can be designed: